Project Kuiper vs. Starlink

 Project Kuiper data

 There’s been no real indication of what sort of data limits Project Kuiper will have.
-Most satellite providers, like HughesNet and Viasat, offer a limited amount of high-speed data and then unlimited data at throttled speeds once that’s used up.
+Most satellite providers, like Hughesnet and Viasat, offer a limited amount of high-speed data and then unlimited data at throttled speeds once that’s used up.

 However, we think Kuiper will mainly be competing with Starlink, which now offers truly unlimited high-speed data.
 With that in mind, we wouldn’t be surprised to see Amazon do the same.